I make this simple everyday recipe for baked chicken drumsticks often. It has this winning combination of being easy AND delicious!

 - Sometimes, I add a teaspoon of dried thyme or ½ teaspoon of dried cumin.

-- When I'm lazy, I arrange the drumsticks in the pan, spray them with olive oil, and sprinkle them with spices.
+- When I'm lazy, instead of making a seasoning mix, I arrange the drumsticks in the pan, spray them with olive oil, and sprinkle them with spices before baking.

 Scroll down to the recipe card for detailed instructions.
 Here are the basic steps for making this recipe:

-- Arrange the drumsticks in a single layer on the baking sheet and coat them with the paste.
-You can use a pastry brush or your hands.
-(Photo 3).
+Arrange the drumsticks in a single layer on a parchment-lined, rimmed baking sheet and coat them with a paste made from olive oil and spices.

-- Bake the chicken pieces until their internal temperature reaches 165°F. This should take about 40 minutes for medium drumsticks.
-(Photos 4,5).
+Bake the drumsticks in an oven preheated to 400°F until their internal temperature reaches 165°F. For medium drumsticks, this should take about 40 minutes.

-- Serve immediately.
-You can sprinkle them with chopped parsley for garnish.
-(Photo 6).
+Serve immediately.
+You can garnish them with chopped parsley, but that's optional.

-Check on the drumsticks after the first 30 minutes.
-If they seem to be darkening too quickly, loosely cover them with foil and keep cooking until they are cooked through.
+- Check the drumsticks after the first 30 minutes.
+If they seem to be darkening too much, loosely cover them with foil and keep cooking until they are cooked through.

 Recipe FAQs